AliAmini93/CNN-LSTM-Action-Recognizer/README.md

 - **Augmentation Techniques**: Implement data augmentation techniques to increase the diversity of the training dataset, which can lead to better generalization and robustness of the model.

+## Acknowledgements

+A heartfelt thank you to [Sayak Paul](https://twitter.com/RisingSayak) for his invaluable contribution and insight.